bailey27/cppcryptfs/INSTALL.md

 https://www.visualstudio.com/vs/community/

-The professional edition should be fine if you already have that.
+The professional edition or the enterprise edition should be fine if you already have either of those.

 You need to install Visual Studio in such a way that you can compile C++ applications with support for Microsoft Foundation Classes (MFC).